Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 2. It gives us a clear incentive to continue both maintaining and improving the efficiency of the MMB library, without requiring additional treasury funding.
 As experts in Polkadot bridges and authentication structures, we are confident we can bring further optimizations to the library for years to come, leading to even more cost savings.
 This aligns our long-term incentives with those of the community.
 3. Usually, there is only a vague sense of how to quantify a project's impact.
 We are in the unusual position of having a precise and sensible metric (gas cost saving) to measure our proposal's impact.

-We propose a reward structure with three components, all of which will be triggered at the moment that all three success criteria are met:
+We propose a reward structure with two components, both of which will be triggered at the moment that all three success criteria are met:

 - The remaining 30% of the cost of completion of Milestones 1-6, that was mentioned in the [Cost of Proposal upon Completion](#Cost-of-Proposal-upon-Completion) section, i.e., $639'000\mbox{ CHF} \times 0.3 = 191'700 \mbox{ CHF}$.
-- A fixed fee of $45'000\mbox{ CHF}$, to account for our accrued cost in achieving the three success criteria, and
 - A variable reward consisting of 30% share of the provable cost savings incurred by our implementation of MMB against the cost that would have been incurred by remaining with MMR, to be rewarded over 10 years (subject to our team continuing to maintain[^maintenance-scope] our MMB library), starting from the moment all three success criteria are met.

 We highlight that the third success criterion ensures that these rewards will only be paid once a net positive economic outcome is guaranteed for the community.
 In the unlikely scenario that the total cost savings never exceed the upfront cost of the proposal, there will be no success rewards.